 All distributed questionnaires were selected from the respondents.
 A total of 201 questionnaires were analyzed for discussing and presenting the findings of the study.
-Finally, based on the findings of the study, conclusions 112 were drowned and recommendations were forwarded.
+Finally, based on the findings of study, conclusions were drowned recommendations were forwarded.

-a) Socio Demographic Characteristics of the Respondents 10
+a) Socio Demographic Characteristics the Respondents

 As the below Table 1 shows, 59.7% were female and 40.3% of them were male.
 The majority 42.8% of the respondent's were between 20-25 years age group.
 One hundred five of the respondents were married.
 Among religion 53.2% of the respondents are Muslim, while the education level 46.3% of them were first degree and above.
 The work experience of the respondents 74.6% of them had an experience of less than five years.
-As indicated in Figure 1 above, from total 30(14.9%) are managers of an organizations from that 22(73.4%) were male managers, while 8(26.6%) were female managers.
-This implies low participation of women in managerial positions in selected public organizations.